Chriscbr/search-reminders/README.md

 little bloat I think it should add to the project.
 I'm only using it to perform a single feature, so I should be able to fairly easily hot-swap it with another word stemming library if needed.
 The only downside is this library does not natively provide TypeScript type annotations.
-It also isn't perfect (ex. happy and happiness both get converted to "happi", but not "happier"), but it's good enough to provide a measurable improvement to the search features.
+It also doesn't handle all word stemming perfectly (ex. happy and happiness both get converted to "happi", but not "happier"), but it's good enough to provide a measurable improvement to the search features.

 ## Icons